Shared repairs and maintenance

 - boundary walls.

 Details of your shared areas and how to work out your share of a bill should be in your title deeds.
 If you don't have your title deeds, you can get a copy from Registers of Scotland.
-For help understanding your title deeds, contact your solicitor.
+Contact you solicitor for help understanding your title deeds.

 Not everyone lives in the property they own.
-You can check for landlord contact details on the National Landlord Registration database.
-For more advice on finding who owns property,
+Check for landlord contact details on the National Landlord Registration database.